 We did (just barely) hit the goal of ten onboards.
 It felt good to have a concrete goal.
 We kept up that pace over the next couple of weeks, upping the number of onboards from 10 to 12 to 15.
 However, we had tapped out our pre-registration list by now—time to open the beta up a bit.

 We began inviting people right after they requested access to book an onboard.
 We also needed to find new ways to build up the top of the funnel or ask people directly to try us out.

 We did this by spending more time in Slack communities and forums.
 Again, sometimes asking people if they were interested in trying out our beta.
 But most often just trying to be a good member of the community and sharing insights and content that would be useful.
 This is where the bulk of our signups and active users have come from as it happens.

 At this stage, we finally realized the lesson about not just inviting people willy nilly.
-Better to be focused on your target users.
+Better to be focused on your target users in this pre-launch phase.
 We were doing lots of video onboards.
-Usually after learning a bit more about the user, I would have a sense if we were a good fit for them.
+Usually, after learning a bit more about the user, I would have a sense if we were a good fit for them.
 Better to respect their time and ours, and be a bit more focused on who we should be onboarding.

 Launch 4 - Close it!

 Based on our experience doing the onboards, and seeing who our early active users were, we had a useful framework for whom we should start onboarding.
 And, whom we should hold off onboarding.

 Now when users request access on our landing page, we take them through a Typeform.
 There we ask a few questions to determine if they meet our target user criteria.
 If they do, they can book an onboard via Calendly.
 If not, we tell them to kick rocks (kidding - we send an email saying we don't think we solve their headache and we'll be in touch when we think we do).